chrisl84/certautomator/README.md

 ## <a name="todo"></a>TODO:
-* Add flag to specify which CA you would like to sign the certificates
+* Add flag to specify which CA you would like to sign the certificates.
-* Add flag to specify which users should be overwritten
+* Add flag to specify which users should be overwritten.